 Can Shatrughan Sinha retain Patna Sahib seat

-Patna, Apr 13: Actor-turned-politician Shatrughan Sinha arrived here on his first tour of his Lok Sabha constituency after quitting the BJP and joining the Congress and expressed confidence that he will retain the seat for a third time with a record margin.
+Patna, Apr 13: Actor-turned-politician Shatrughan Sinha arrived here on his first tour of his Lok Sabha constituency after quitting the Bharatiya Janata Party (BJP) and joining the Congress and expressed confidence that he will retain the seat for a third time with a record margin.

 Sinha, who is a second-term MP from Patna Sahib, landed at the airport here in the evening and told the posse of waiting journalists I had won the 2014 Lok Sabha polls with the highest margin for any seat in Bihar.
 This time, a new record will be established.